Edenvale – The Talbot Estate

 R.C.
 “Cliff” Durant Purchases Estate

-Durant purchases the Talbot estate “Edenvale.”
-The estate comprised of 470-acres (different acreage) and sold for $200,000.
+Durant purchased the Talbot estate “Edenvale.”
+The estate, which consisted of 470 acres (different acreage), sold for $200,000.

 San Francisco Examiner Feb 08, 1920